Agent Client Protocol (ACP) Integration

 The MCP server exposes 65 built-in tools covering code analysis, navigation, security, compliance, structural patterns, enterprise integrations, and more.

-For the complete tool reference with parameters and descriptions, see MCP Tools Reference.
+For the complete tool reference with parameters and descriptions, see MCP Operator Guide.

 Configuration